wessberg/rollup-plugin-ts/README.md

 <!-- SHADOW_SECTION_DESCRIPTION_LONG_END -->

-This is a Rollup plugin that enables integration between Typescript, Babel, Browserslists, and Rollup.
+This is first and foremost a TypeScript plugin for Rollup that brings the best of both together in a package that also respects [Browserslists](https://github.com/browserslist/browserslist), bundles declaration files, and enables seamless integration with other transpilers such as [Babel](https://babeljs.io) and [swc](https://swc.rs/).

-It is first and foremost a Typescript plugin that enables full interoperability with Rollup.
-With it comes very powerful bundling and tree-shaking of generated Typescript declaration files that works seamlessly with code splitting.
+One of the most powerful features of `rollup-plugin-ts` is declaration bundling and tree-shaking that works seamlessly with code splitting.
+That means you'll always get the smallest possible declaration files that match exactly what you're exporting, without any superflous type information.

+Tooling in the JavaScript ecosystem can often be complex, and this is very much the case when intending to combine TypeScript with other tools such as Babel and Browserslists while still maintaining the [unique emit capabilities of `tsc`]([Emit-less types](https://github.com/rollup/rollup-plugin-typescript/issues/28)). `rollup-plugin-ts` differs from other TypeScript plugins in being opiniated about how some of these tools integrate in order to achieve the most optimal behavior with the smallest possible computational overhead.
+For example, when combined with another transpiler such as Babel, TypeScript handles diagnostics, declarations, and stripping away types, while Babel is used for syntax transformations.

 <!-- SHADOW_SECTION_FEATURES_START -->